IanTeda/old.hugo.ianteda.com/content/blog/2015-11-10-a-journey-with-cancer.md

 ---
 title: A Journey With Cancer
 description: A short blog based on the eulogy I gave at my fathers funeral.
+excerpt: My fathers journey with cancer illustrates well his character, the person that he was and the life that he lived.
 date: 2015-11-10
 categories: ["creativity"]
 cover: cover-dirk-teda-rover
 slug: a-journey-with-cancer
 ---
-I would like to acknowledge and thank all those that helped and supported my father on his final journey, and the Teda family after his passing.
+I would like to acknowledge and thank all those that helped and supported my father on end of his journey, and the Teda family after his passing.
 Your love is very much appreciated and heartfelt.
 Thank You.

 His journey with cancer illustrates well his character, the person that he was and the life that he lived.
 He was: